LIVE EDGE SLABS, LOCAL HARDWOOD LUMBER, TURNING BLANKS, CUSTOM SAWING

-- If you have your own tree service planning to remove your tree, we can work with them to make sure a valuable log is preserved in the removal process.
+- If you have your own tree service we can work with them to make sure a valuable log is preserved in the removal process.

-We are looking for these varieties and other local and exotic hardwoods:
+We are looking for these varieties and other local and exotic species:

 Cherry, apricot and